Skip to main content

 Now Open on The Venetian Casino Floor

-Via Via brings East and West Coast foodie hotspots direct to Las Vegas.
-Located right off the iconic Grand Colonnade, the collection of concepts brings together the diverse culinary scenes of New York and Los Angeles for a truly immersive sensory experience reminiscent of the meandering streets of Venice.
+Via Via brings East and West Coast foodie hotspots directly to Las Vegas.
+Located right off the iconic Grand Colonnade, the food hall brings together a diverse collection of concepts from New York and Los Angeles for a truly immersive sensory experience reminiscent of the meandering streets of Venice.

 By taking a modern approach to a food court and blending Venetian charm with Vegas flair, Via Via invites food lovers to explore an immersive setting that captures the joy of discovery in every bite.
 Las Vegas, get ready to mangia!